ibexa/documentation-developer/docs/templating/render_content/render_content.md

 [[= include_file('code_samples/front/render_content/templates/themes/my_theme/fields/author.html.twig') =]]
 ```

-The Field template must be placed in a block that corresponds to the Field Type identifier,
+The Field template must be placed in a block that corresponds to the field type identifier,
 in this case `{% block ezauthor_field %}`.

 !!! tip "Template blocks"